neoneye/simon-arc-lab/README.md

-# Simon ARC Lab - My experiments with ARC-AGI
+# Simon ARC Lab - My solution for ARC Prize 2024 contest

 In the ARC Prize 2024 contest, my solver got `score=1` out of 100.
 My approach uses `RLE` compression to fit in an entire puzzle into a tiny 1024 context length.